PlanitarInc/grunt-html-cpr/README.md

 If the function returns truthy value the link is replaced with `''` and the file referenced by the link is not copied to the destination dir.

+### options.schemelessUrlFix
+Type: `string|function (url: string, src: string): bool` Default value: `null`

+The function is called when a schemeless url is detected (e.g.  `//cdn.superfast.com/myself.png`).
+If the value of the option is a string, that string is considered to be the protocol and is appended to the URL.
+If the value is the function, that function is being called and the URL is replaced with its return value.

 ### Usage Examples